MakieOrg/Makie.jl/docs/examples/plotting_functions/voronoiplot.md

 \end{examplefigure}

-When considering standard tessellations the unbounded polygons are clipped at a bounding box determined automatically by default, or from a user-provided bounding box.
+When considering standard tessellations the unbounded polygons are clipped at a bounding box determined automatically by default, or from a user-provided clipping shape (a rectangle or circle).
 The automatic bounding box is determined by the bounding box of generators of the tessellation, meaning the provided points, extended out by some factor `unbounded_edge_extension_factor` (default `0.1`) proportional to the lengths of the bounding box's sides.

 \begin{examplefigure}{svg = true}
 ```julia